Sekhemre Khutawy Sobekhotep: Kahun Papyrus IV, Petrie Museum UC 32166

-Sekhemre Khutawy Sobekhotep is attested by contemporary sources.
-First, he is mentioned on the Kahun Papyrus IV, now in the Petrie Museum (UC32166).
-(Ryholt, p.
-315) This Kahun Papyrus is "a census of the household of a lector-priest that is dated to the first regnal year" of the king and also records the birth of a son of the lector-priest during a 40th regnal year, "which can only refer to Amenemhat III."
-This establishes that Sekhemre Khutawy Sobekhotep reigned close in time to Amenemhat III.
+He is mentioned on the Kahun Papyrus IV.
+Written in hieratic text, it contains "a census of the household of a lector-priest that is dated to the first regnal year" of the king.
+The household includes a son of the lector-priest, and the papyrus records the birth of this son during a 40th regnal year of an unnamed king, "which can only refer to Amenemhat III."
+This establishes that Sekhemre Khutawy Sobekhotep reigned close in time to Amenemhat III, with the son still part of the household of the lector-priest.